-Before shifting, make sure there are no swimmers or obstacles in the water near you.
+Before shifting, make sure there are no swimmers or obstacles 1.1 the water near you.
+CAUTION:

 To shift from forward to reverse or vice versa, first close the throttle so that the engine idles (or runs at low speeds).